 You must complete an MPA-approved statistics course before beginning coursework as an admitted MPA student.
 Approved courses are listed below.
 Proof of statistics completion must be received by September 15th before the Fall quarter of admission.

 Statistics Course Requirements

 Any course not on the list of approved courses below must be approved individually by the Evergreen MPA program.
 See the "How to Get a Statistics Course Pre-Approved by MPA" section for the review and approval process.

-- Course must have been completed within the last three (3) years prior to the Fall of admission, with a minimum grade of “C” (minimum 2.0 out of 4.0 grade points) if offered for credit, or other evidence of satisfactory completion as noted, if not offered for credit.
+- Course must have been completed within three (3) years prior to the Fall of admission, with a minimum grade of “C” (minimum 2.0 out of 4.0 grade points) if offered for credit, or other evidence of satisfactory completion as noted, if not offered for credit.

 - If offered for credit: four quarter credits (or 3 semester credits) minimum.

 - Course content must include elementary descriptive and inferential statistics, including probability, binomial and normal distributions, hypotheses testing, correlations, t-tests, and chi-squared tests.